khaapamaki/ColorSchemeManipulator/readme.md

 + SchemeFormat specific extra processing
     + IntelliJ: switch parent scheme based on light/dark background setting
 + More Unit tests
-+ Support for Visual Studio Code
++ Support for Visual Studio Code (implemented partially, not tested)
 + Proper HSV<->HSL conversions, now done by converting to RGB first
++ More customizable padding of short hex strings
++ Separation of ParameterRange and double[] filter parameters (now all are included in object[] args)
++ Brief help in addition to current verbose one

 #### Manually filtering (no using CLI arguments)